qmk/qmk_firmware/users/nharward/readme.md

 ## Updating

-Run `make clean` followed by `make`.
+Run `make -f .makefile clean` followed by `make -f .makefile`.
 This will copy (most) source files from `../manna-harbour_miryoku` then patch with the minor mods described above.